Section Five

 Generate one or two professional variations on “Yes and” to have ready and that fit your specific style as a clinician.
 Among many others, you might think about any of these possibilities:

-Claro que sí.
+• Claro que sí.
 Y también podemos…

-True.
+• True.
 So then from there, we can also…

-I see how you are looking at it.
+• I see how you are looking at it.
 So I could…

-Thanks for explaining your views.
+• Thanks for explaining your views.
 Also, I think we might include…

-Ah, so you did [xxx].
+• Ah, so you did [xxx].
 We can also try…

-Okay, I see how you did that.
+• Okay, I see how you did that.
 How about if we also…

 “Yes, and” is useful literally, as a phrase to be spoken.
 It is also useful as a mindset, and it helps in many ways with our goal of providing the best possible communication care to all populations and in diverse, multi-cultural groups.
-Are you aware that your reaction to some people might be closer to a negatively framed or emotional “No, that’s not right” than to a positively framed or accepting “Sure, you are more than free to be who you are”?
-If you know that large men on motorcycles scare you, or if you know that you react to some clothing choices as “trashy” rather than as “appropriate,” how can a “Yes, and” mindset help you to be prepared to pivot quickly to accepting and supporting each new client in a multi-cultural clinical situation?
+But are you aware that your reaction to some people might be closer to a negatively framed or emotional “No, that’s not right” than to a positively framed or accepting “Sure, you are more than free to be who you are”?
+If you know that large men on motorcycles scare you, or if you know that you react to some clothing choices as “trashy” rather than as “clothing,” how can a “Yes, and” mindset help you to be prepared to pivot quickly to accepting and supporting each new client in a multi-cultural clinical situation?

 As wonderful as “Yes, and” can be, have you also been thinking that sometimes we need to say “No, because”?
 No, I can’t go to the movies, because I have to study.
 No, I will not let you climb that tree, because I am your mother and I know it is unsafe for you.
 No, I will not allow you to speak to me that way, because I am a valuable human being who deserves my own dignity.
 Even, very seriously: No, I cannot agree that the way you treated your elderly parent in that situation was appropriate, because it meets our society’s definition of elder abuse and I am actually required to report it to the county.
 Regardless of our emphasis on recognizing and respecting other people, use “No, because” when you must.
 You have your necessary boundaries, and you are not required to accept racism, sexism, cruelty, or any other abuse or unacceptable behavior.

 (Yes, and…. let’s now go back the other direction.
 As difficult as some interpersonal situations can be, remember, too, that the shared universal in a clinical situation is not that you and the other person are there to agree on hairstyles, politics, or religion.
-You are there to do speech-language pathology together, and ASHA requires us to provide high quality services to all populations.
+You are there to do speech-language pathology together, for the client’s benefit, and ASHA requires us to provide high-quality services to all populations.
 If a client has asserted something you fundamentally disagree with, you might be able to use “Mm-hmm, and here is our next activity” to communicate, essentially, “Yes, you said that thing, and I disagree strongly but the more important point in this situation is that we are now moving on with our therapy session.”
 We will think more about “remembering why we are here” throughout Sections Five and Six.)

 Ethnographic Interviewing to Understand All Individuals’ Experiences, Abilities, Interpretations, and Concerns